Ways to Celebrate Music In Our Schools Month® in Your School

 Musical facts about staff members (have staff members fill out a survey in advance about their involvement in music, their favorite songs, etc., and then have students guess each day who they think the “mystery musician” is):

 I hope you found some new ideas to help you celebrate Music In Our Schools Month with your school community without getting overwhelmed this year!
-With the new theme and format for the 2018-2019 school year, I have some new ideas up my sleeve that I’ll be trying out—stay tuned for part 2 coming soon!
+With the new theme and format for the 2018-2019 school year, I have some new ideas up my sleeve that I’ll be trying out—read part 2 now!

 About the author: